Zarzir: Monument to the Bedouin Soldier

 A few kilometres away, at HaMovil Junction, there is a memorial to the Bedouin soldiers of the IDF killed since 1948, 230 of them by 2022.
 The Monument to the Bedouin Soldier (sometimes translated a Fighter or Warrior), established at a site close to Bedouin and other Israeli Arab towns, was inaugurated on Independence Day in 1993 by then-Prime Minister Yitzhak Rabin.
 The memorial includes a museum of Bedouin heritage and a garden with medicinal herbs.

+Voting Patterns

+In the 2022 election, 83 percent of voters in Zarzir voted for the Arab parties, while 13 percent voted for the parties of the center-left coalition led by Yair Lapid and 4 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 89 percent voted for Ra'am, while 6 percent voted for Balad and 5 percent voted for the Hadash–Ta'al list.